 At the Opéra de Lausanne: Ariodante (2006), Don Giovanni (2017), Die Zauberflöte (2015), La Clemenza di Tito (2018), Così fan tutte (2018).

-After studying art at the École supérieure des Arts décoratifs de Strasbourg (ESAD) and the École nationale supérieure des arts et techniques du théâtre (ENSATT), Mathieu Crescence worked as a set designer with various theatre companies.
-In 2010, he servved as assistant costume designer at the Opéra on the world premieres of La forza del destino, Le Roi Arthus, Tosca and Samson et Dalila.
-In parallel to this activity, he assisted costume designers Dominique Borg (on French musicals) and Christian Gasc (on feature films), before joining the Pierre-André Weitz/Olivier Py duo in 2013 as assistant set designer/costume designer on various productions, a collaboration that is still ongoing.
-His activities extend far beyond France: in 2017, he worked with Kaspar Glarner on the world premiere of Otello at Covent Garden; of Prokofiev’s L’Ange de feu at the Warsaw National Opera, Lady MacBeth von Mzensk at the Frankfurt Opera, and collaborated with Malgorzata Szczęśniak on several productions by Kristof Warlikowski at the Salzburg Festival, where he has been regularly officiating since 2018.
-In 2014, he designed the set for Peter Eövös’ Balcon after Genet at the Athénée Théâtre Louis-Jouvet in Paris with the ensemble Le Balcon conducted by Maxime Pascal, as well as the set for Massenet’s Don César de Bazan three years later at the Opéra de Reims, both directed by Damien Bigourdan.
-In 2018, he designed the set and costumes for Offenbach’s La Périchole and Carmen in 2019 and Werther in 2021 for Romain Gilbert at the Opéra national de Bordeaux.
-At the Opéra de Lausanne: Orphée aux Enfers (2023).
+After studying art at the Haute école des arts décoratifs de Strasbourg (HEAD) and graduating from the École nationale supérieure des arts et techniques du théâtre (ENSATT), Mathieu Crescence worked from 2010 to 2016 as assistant costume designer at the Opéra de Paris on the creations of La forza del destino, Chausson’s Le Roi Arthus, Tosca (directed by Pierre Audi) and Samson et Dalila.
+At the same time, he assists film costume designers Dominique Borg and Christian Gasc.
+In 2013, he joined the Pierre-André Weitz/Olivier Py duo as assistant set designer/costume designer on various productions, a collaboration that continues to this day.
+In 2017, after serving as costume assistant to Kaspar Glarner for Verdi’s Otello at Covent Garden, he began an artistic collaboration with him in 2018 on Prokofiev’s L’Ange de feu at the Warsaw Opera, followed in 2019 by Mtsensk’s Lady Macbeth at the Frankfurt Opera and Les Meistersinger von Nürnberg at the Vienna Staatsoper in 2022.
+From 2018 to 2021, he assists Malgorzata Szczęśniak on costume design for several stagings by Kristof Warlikowski at the Salzburg Festival: Hans Werner Henze’s Les Bassarides, Elektra and Macbeth.
+In 2014, he designed the sets for Peter Eövös’ Balcon at the Athénée Théâtre Louis-Jouvet in Paris, and Massenet’s Don César de Bazan at the Opéra de Reims, both directed by Damien Bigourdan.
+From 2018 to 2021, he designed the sets and costumes for La Périchole, Carmen and Werther, all productions directed by Romain Gilbert and presented at the Opéra de Bordeaux.
+In 2024, he initiated a collaboration with Robert Carsen as assistant costume designer for Hugo von Hofmannsthal’s Jedermann at the Salzburg Festival, before co-designing the set for Janáček’s Les Voyages de Monsieur Brouček, a co-production between the opera houses of Brno, Madrid’s Teatro Real and Berlin’s Staatsoper.

 Jean-Philippe Guilois entered the National School of the Paris Opera in 1997 and then joined the Rudra Béjart School, with which he participated in several shows and international tours.
 He made his first professional experience with the Compagnie Buissonnière in Parce que je t’aime, presented at the Théâtre de Vidy-Lausanne.
 While multiplying his contracts as a dancer, he was introduced to the world of opera as a stage manager, and then became assistant director for La bohème, Nabucco, Carmen and Madame Butterfly at the Avenches Opera Festival, L’Aiglon and La Traviata at the Opéra de Marseille, Armide and Cendrillon at the Opéra de Nancy, Falstaff at the Opéra de Montpellier.
 Recently, he created the choreographies of My fair Lady at the Opéra de Marseille, Un ballo in maschera at the Opéra de Nancy and Tannhäuser at the Opéra national de Lyon.
 He currently devotes himself to the creation of choreographies, plays and stage productions.